What are Zamp's Filing Approval E-Mails?

 Part of onboarding with Zamp includes determining when we'll first file for you.
-During the beginning of the first month we'll be filing sales tax on your behalf, you'll receive your very first filing notice.
+During the beginning of the first month we'll be filing sales tax on your behalf, you'll receive your very first filing approval e-mail.

 In this Article:

-Filing notices are our way of reaching to you each month to let you know:
+Filing approval e-mails are our way of reaching to you each month to let you know:

 1.)
 The Subject Line, Recipient(s), and Sender

-1. Commonly, there's a shared inbox that you would like to receiving filing notifications to.
+- Commonly, there's a shared inbox that you would like to receiving filing approval emails to.
 For example, "accounting@[BUSINESS_NAME].com".

 2.)
 The Month and Year Returns are Due